Vending Machine Route Worker

 Experienced workers may move into vending machine repair or supervisory positions.
 For more information, see the Vending Machine Technician occupational profile.

-The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.